dwkim78/ASTRiDE/README.md

 streak.plot_figures()
 ```

-Detailed usages are given in the following sections.
+Detailed explanation for these commands are given in the following sections.

 ### Create Streak Instance